 But what are the consequences for a non-medic who messes up?
 It’s not as if they can be struck off a register they were never on.
 So, how do we know who we can trust and who we can’t if they aren’t medically qualified?
 This is yet another example of how the UK aesthetics industry needs addressing by the Government.
 We need stricter regulation over who can and can't administer injectables.

 What's the big deal?
-What can really go wrong with fillers?
+Can fillers go wrong?

 There are several complications that can occur with fillers.